If You Bought a TelexFree AdCentral or AdCentral Family Package, a $22.5 Million Class Action Settlement May Affect Your Rights

 • A class action lawsuit brought on behalf of victims of the TelexFree pyramid scheme is currently pending. • Plaintiffs allege that they were injured as a result of the Defendants’ assistance and participation in the TelexFree pyramid scheme.
 Defendants dispute Plaintiffs’ claims.

-• This is the fourth settlement reached in this litigation.
-Three settlements were previously reached with nine Defendants and three related third-parties and have received final approval by the Court.
+• These are the fifth, sixth and seventh settlements reached in this litigation.
+Four settlements were previously reached with eleven Defendants and related third-parties and have received final approval by the Court.

 • Your legal rights will be affected whether you act or do not act.
-This Notice includes information on the Fidelity Bank Defendants’ settlement and the lawsuit.
+This Notice includes information on the new settlements and the lawsuit.
 Please read the entire Notice carefully.

-• The Court in charge of this case still has to decide whether to approve the settlement.
+• The Court in charge of this case still has to decide whether to approve the settlements.

-This Notice and additional information translated in a variety of other languages is available by visiting www.TelexFreeSettlement.com You may also call 877-829-4140 to obtain additional information in a variety of other languages.
+You may call 877-829-4140 to obtain additional information in a variety of other languages.
 Translators are available upon request.

 YOUR LEGAL RIGHTS AND OPTIONS

-Submit your objection explaining why you disagree with the settlement and/or the requested attorneys’ fees, litigation expenses, and incentive awards.
+Submit your objection explaining why you disagree with the settlements and/or the requested attorneys’ fees, litigation expenses, and incentive awards.

 See Question 9 for more information.

 This is the only option that allows you to individually sue the Settling Defendants about the claims asserted in this case.
-You will no longer be a member of the Settlement Class and you will not receive any funds from this settlement.
+You will no longer be a member of the Settlement Class and you will not receive any funds from the settlements.

 See Question 9 for more information

-Ask to speak in Court about any aspect of the settlement and/or the requested attorneys’ fees, litigation expenses, and incentive awards.
+Ask to speak in Court about any aspect of the settlements and/or the requested attorneys’ fees, litigation expenses, and incentive awards.

 See Questions 11–12 for more information.